StephenLockard/CRT-Shared/README.md

 To do so, sign in with your CRT credentials and go to [this project](https://robotic.copado.com/robots/25489/dashboard).

-For more information please reach out to @StephenLockard on Slack or visit the  [CRT Resource Hub](https://docs.google.com/spreadsheets/d/1A1yALrnJx08qhN_QBDE9IvQvlujun6NyLI9v61Hoark/edit#gid=0)
+For more information please reach out to a member of the CRT SE team on Slack or visit the  [CRT Resource Hub](https://docs.google.com/spreadsheets/d/1A1yALrnJx08qhN_QBDE9IvQvlujun6NyLI9v61Hoark/edit#gid=0)

 ## Contributing